harness/developer-hub/tutorials/self-managed-enterprise-edition/use-an-external-postgres-database.md

 # sidebar_position: 37
 ---

 Self-Managed Enterprise Edition requires you to install a database by default.
-You can optionally use an external database server with your Self-Managed Enterprise Edition installation.
+You can optionally use an external self-managed database with your Self-Managed Enterprise Edition installation.
 This enables you to separate your data from node execution.
 To use an external PostgreSQL database with your Harness Self-Managed Enterprise Edition installation, you must ensure that your hardware, software, and network meet the minimum requirements for installation and configuration.
 This tutorial describes how to deploy PostgreSQL with VMs and replication.

 The controller-worker replication setup described in this tutorial ensures data redundancy and fault tolerance, providing a robust and reliable environment to manage your PostgreSQL database.

 ## Benefits of a self-managed PostgreSQL external database

-Below are some of the benefits of using a self-managed PostgreSQL external database:
+Below are some of the benefits of using a self-managed external PostgreSQL database:

 - High availability
 - Disaster recovery